Skip to main content

 By submitting this form, I agree to be contacted via email, phone, or text to learn more about the programs at Merrimack College.

 To earn your M.Ed.
 In Curriculum and Instruction, you will complete the 8 courses plus the capstone project below for a total of 36 credit hours.
-Classes are offered through 8-week online courses with opportunities for immersion gatherings.
+Classes are offered through 8-week courses with opportunities for immersion gatherings.

 Core Courses